Skip to main content

 In https://github.com/xpack/xpm-js/milestones:

-• close the current milestone.
+• Close the current milestone.

 Check npm package tags

-Run the following command in a terminal:
+Execute the following command in a terminal:

 npm dist-tag ls xpm